Giorgio Chiellini: Personal life

-Chiellini was raised in Livorno and is one of twin boys.
-He completed a laurea (bachelor's degree) in economics and commerce at the University of Turin in July 2010, and earned a laurea magistrale (master's degree) in business administration in April 2017 from the same institution, graduating cum laude (with honours).
-Chiellini also speaks English fluently.

 In July 2014, Chiellini married his long-time girlfriend Carolina Bonistalli at a private Catholic ceremony at the Sanctuary of Montenero in Livorno.
-The couple have two daughters: Nina born July 2015, and Olivia born June 2019.
+The couple have two daughters.
 That same year, he published a book, C'è un angelo bianconero.
 Il mio maestro si chiama Scirea.

 Chiellini features in EA Sports' FIFA video game series; he was on the covers of the Italian editions of FIFA 10, alongside global cover star Ronaldinho, and FIFA 11, alongside global cover star Kaká.

 Throughout the 2017–18 season, Chiellini appeared in the Netflix docu-series First Team: Juventus.

 In 2020, Chiellini released his autobiography Io, Giorgio, with the profits going to the insuperabili charity during the COVID-19 pandemic in Italy.
 However, Chiellini attracted controversy due to his strong criticism of his former club and international teammates Felipe Melo and Mario Balotelli in his book.